 Please note the following conditions:

-- The mooring will not be transferred unless it has a current mooring inspection certificate, or the purchaser states (in writing) arrangements have been made for the mooring to be lifted and inspected by a council-approved mooring contractor.
+- The mooring will not be transferred unless it has a current mooring inspection certificate, or the purchaser states (in writing) that arrangements have been made for the mooring to be lifted and inspected by a council-approved mooring contractor.

 - The new owner must check what size vessel the mooring is permitted and approved for before purchasing.
 This is important as moorings have a defined vessel size associated with the consent, and larger vessels are not allowed on the mooring.

 - A transfer of ownership is not complete until the transfer fee is paid and all registered mooring owners (if more than one person) have signed this transfer notice.
-Until a transfer is complete, the existing Mooring Owner(s) is fully responsible for all conditions and obligations of the Mooring License and Coastal Permit, including payment of all due charges.
+Until a transfer is complete, the existing mooring owner(s) is fully responsible for all conditions and obligations of the Mooring License and Coastal Permit, including payment of all due charges.

 Renting or leasing a mooring

-However, once the mooring has been rented the council must be advised and given details of the vessel that will be using the mooring.
-The person renting the mooring must also ensure that the size and design of the mooring is sufficient to cope with the vessel they intend to place on it, and their vessel does not exceed the permitted length of vessel for that mooring.
+Once the mooring has been rented, you must advise us, and give us details of the vessel that will be using the mooring.
+The person renting the mooring must also ensure the size and design of the mooring is sufficient to cope with the vessel they intend to place on it.
+Their vessel must not exceed the permitted length of vessel for that mooring.

 How do I remove my mooring from the list?